-NOTE 18 MULTI-EMPLOYER DEFINED CONTRIBUTION RETIREMENT PLAN
+NOTE 19 MULTI-EMPLOYER DEFINED CONTRIBUTION RETIREMENT PLAN

 The Organization has a co-employment agreement with Insperity PEO Services, L.P.
 The Organization participated in the Insperity 401(k) Plan, which is a multi-employer, defined contribution retirement plan qualified under Section 401(k) of the Internal Revenue Code.
 The plan covers substantially all the Organization's employees who work at least 1,000 hours during the plan year.
 The plan provides for a matching contribution by the Organization equal to 50% of the employee's contribution up to 3% of the employee's compensation.
 In addition, the plan provides for a nonelective contribution equal to 3% of the employee's compensation.
-For the year ended June 30, 2023, the Organization contributed \$98,427 to the plan.
+For the year ended June 30, 2024, the Organization contributed \$117,408 to the plan.

-NOTE 19 OPERATING LEASES
+NOTE 20 OPERATING LEASES

 The Organization leases store space, office equipment, and vehicles for various terms under long-term non-cancelable operating lease agreements.
-The leases expire at various dates through 2026.
+The leases expire at various dates through 2028.
 In the normal course of business, it is expected that these leases will be renewed or replaced by similar leases.
-Additionally, the agreements generally require the Organization to pay real estate, insurance, and repairs.
+Additionally, the agreements generally require the Organization to pay real estate taxes, insurance, and repairs.

-In addition, the Organization also leases vehicles under short-term agreements that are less than 12 months.
+In addition, the Organization also leases vehicles and storage space under short-term agreements that are less than 12 months.

-NOTE 19 OPERATING LEASES (CONTINUED)
+NOTE 20 OPERATING LEASES (CONTINUED)